-Benefit of small estate affidavit involves little expense.
+Benefit of small estate affidavit involves little expense and saves time.

 C. JOINT TENANCY

 Poor man's will.
 Title to property held in joint tenancy passes to the surviving joint tenant upon the death of the deceased joint tenant without the need of Probate.